To produce competent bilingual students

-In spite of Hong Kong having been an international city for a long time and possessing many resources to nurture competent bilingual students, bilingual teaching has not been effective throughout different stages of education, from kindergarten to university.
+In spite of Hong Kong having been an international city for a long time and possessing many resources for producing competent bilingual students, bilingual teaching has not been effective throughout different stages of education, from kindergarten all the way to university.
 In addition, the debate over which one of the two (Chinese or English) languages should be the medium of instruction has never been resolved satisfactorily.
 By making use of the theory of language teaching, together with the teaching strategies, the school’s teaching arrangements and a natural bilingual environment, we hope that our students will learn to be bilingually and tri-literally competent, who are internationally-minded and can contribute to world peace.

 - We operate a co-tutor system for the Primary Section, providing a natural bilingual environment.

 - We use readers and novels as our main teaching resources for teaching Chinese and English.

 - Students benefit from a natural bilingual environment from a very young age, enabling them to acquire good language skills.